mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 11/JTAS_-_Volume_11_May24.md

-Daily services are mandatory but this is largely unenforced due to the scattered population, instead relying on community members to ‘snitch’ on their neighbors for non-attendance.
+Daily services are mandatory but this is largely unenforced due to the scattered population, instead relying on community members to 'snitch' on their neighbors for non-attendance.
 This has created an untrusting attitude within townships and offworlders are still expected to attend daily services.
 Not doing so might result in the local militia being called, who have been known to haul disobedient parties off to